w3c-webmob/netinfo-usecases/README.md

 #Use case and requirements for network information
-This document outlines the use cases and requirements for giving web applications access to network information.
-The use cases and requirements were gathered by looking at what both Websites and native platforms currently do with such information.
+This document outlines the use cases and requirements for an API that would give web applications access to network information.
+The use cases and requirements were gathered by looking at what both Websites, native platforms, and native applications do with such information.

+## Motivation

 The main questions this document seeks to explore are:

+ * What are the motivations for making use of network information within an application?
  * What can an application do when it knows the kind of connection the user's device is using?
- * How does an application respond to when the device switches from one kind of network connection to another?
+ * How does an application respond to the device switching from one kind of network connection to another?
- * What are the motivations for using this information within an application?
- * Does the application use raw bandwidth info to adapt content?

 ##Web
 The following are examples of web applications that use various means to detect if a user is on Wi-Fi or cellular.

 ### BBC News Website
-When the user tries to watch a video on cellular, [BBC News](http://bbc.com/news/) warns the user that it might cost them money if they proceed.
+When the user tries to watch a video on cellular, the [BBC News](http://bbc.com/news/) website warns the user that it might cost them money if they proceed.

 ![BBC News Website warns users of potential costs to watching videos online](images/web_bbc_cellular.png)